 An Overview of Isoimmunization

 Understanding your disease is so important to helping get your baby here safely.
-This page will explain the disease and what is going on inside your body.
+This page will provide an educational explanation of the disease and what is going on inside your body.
 As always, discuss everything with your health care team.

 What is Isoimmunization (Iso)?